Uzbekistan, officially the Republic of Uzbekistan.

 12 months of the year, and is also considered a symbol of perfection.

-The Uzbek language is the official state language of Uzbekistan spoken by most of the population.
+The Uzbek language is the official state language of Uzbekistan spoken by most people.

 The Uzbek language is a branch of the Turkic language.
 Since 1992, the Uzbek language has officially been written in the Latin alphabet.
 The language is externally influenced by Russian, Arabic, and Persian.